ChadiEch/tasket/ADMIN_CREATED_AT_FIELD.md

 1. Added a `created_at` field to the form state in TaskForm.jsx
 2. Added a datetime-local input field that is only visible to admin users
 3. Added helper functions to format dates properly for the input field
+4. Added logic to initialize the "Created At" field with the selected date when creating new tasks from DayView
+5. Added a `getDateTimeForSelectedDate` function that creates a datetime string for the selected date with the current time

 ### Backend Changes